jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Deceased/Gunner Ironford.md

 Although he broke his oath to the Church he was still Laduguer the goddesses champion.
 Died at the hands of The Remnants ([[36 - 05272024|Session 36]]), they were not able to trap his soul in the soul cage.
 Had a Kingslayer Clause in his last will and testament that bequeathed many items to Cassius, who he anticipated may be someone who killed him.
 Even writing a letter mentioning, "Cassius Manath although it may seem that you had no spine, it seems you do.
 I am proud."

+During the reading of his last will and testament he had kind things to say about almost everyone including some of his enemies.

 ### Personality Traits
 Strongly dislikes charismatic talkative types.
 Expects for people to listen to him and do as he says without hesitation.

 ## Associates
-Was in a relationship, presumably romantic, with a bard who was at his side when the group attacked him In Ironford Prison the second time.
+Was in a relationship, presumably romantic, with a wizrd/bard who was at his side when the group attacked him In Ironford Prison the second time.
+Gunner left him a ship in his will.

+His mother Freya Yarnsin was present at the reading of his Last Will and Testament, in a letter Gunner asked for forgiveness from her.

 ### Relation to The Remnants
 - Failed to follow instructions from two members of The Savage Seven relating to two members of The Remnants